Lower Monarch Canyon – Death Valley National Park

 Some people have found that they could scramble up a steep hillside to the north to bypass the falls.
 However, the upper canyon is tangled in reeds, muddy, and offers very little in the way of views down on the waterfall.
 To explore the upper canyon, you’d be better off driving or walking in from the road to Chloride City.

-A boomtown was once near Monarch Canyon (thus the old road).
+A boomtown was once near Monarch Canyon (thus the old road and the bucket on the post).
 It’s said that justice was done one day by hanging a miner – but the photographer didn’t show up in time, so the poor dead man was hung a second time so it could be documented for the newspapers back East.

 Download Trail Map